 Rebel Leader: Blake, though he ventures into morally hazy territory.
 Avon from Series 3 onwards, not that he wants to be.
 A number of others appear over the course of the series, including Avalon and Kasabi.

 Revolving Door Casting: Only two characters, Avon and Vila, made it through all four seasons as regulars.
+(Peter Tuddenham appeared on all four seasons, but playing three different regular characters.)
 Michael Keating (Vila) was the only actor to appear in every episode of the show, as Avon wasn't introduced until the second episode.

 Rousing Speech: Blake likes to try and give these, much to Avon's eternal annoyance.